bookofproofs/bookofproofs.github.io/_sources/history/19th-century/burgess.md

 **Alexander Burgess** graduated from Edinburgh and taught at Merchiston Castle School Edinburgh and at Rothesay Academy.
 He became Rector of the latter school.

 ### Mathematical Profile (Excerpt):
-* His mother was  Annie McIntosh Burgess (born in Cullen, Banffshire in about 1840).
-* Alexander Burgess had an older sister Annie (born about 1871) and three younger sisters Frances (born about 1875), Mabel (born about 1877), and Elizabeth (born about 1880).
 * Alexander Burgess attended Wishaw Academy, then spent four years at George Watson's College, Edinburgh, before entering the University of Edinburgh in October 1890.
 * In his first year of study Burgess took courses in Latin, Greek and Mathematics.
 * In addition to taking Honours courses in Mathematics and Natural Philosophy over the next two sessions, Burgess also took the Ordinary course in Logic and Metaphysics.